refinn15/DiagramEvolution/academicConference.md

 #Why are diagrams important?#

 * yield insights into a mathematician's work
-* expresses in graphics what the text is saying
+* express in graphics what the text is saying
 * give readers a fuller sense of the mathematics

 ----